liampc/100-days-of-code/log.md

 ## Day 22 : 12 June 2020

-Progress: do librray project, add input forms, save and show the saved book, edit CSS, add set attributes function,
+Progress: do librray project, add input forms, save and show the saved book, edit CSS, add set attributes function, do debugging section in FCC, watch video about objects

 Thoughts: made a lot of progress today in Library, althought I'm not sure if I am doing it correctly, I applied OOP.
 Not completely sure when to use it or just create a separated function.
 Also I was able to use git productively and more comfortable today,  encountered new type of problem in git and learned how to delete and untrack a file across branches.